udithgunasekara/Universal-Translator/README.md

 A modern, responsive web application that provides instant text translation services using Google's Translation API.
 Built with React and styled with Tailwind CSS, this application offers a clean, intuitive interface for translating text between multiple languages.

+## Note:
+Based on the project requirements and complexity, I decided not to go with props drilling and ContextAPI for data pass.
+Keep the implementation simple and solid.

 ## Features

 - Real-time text translation to English